Neural Task Synthesis for Visual Programming

-We follow Algorithm~\ref{alg:dataset-creation} to create dataset \Dataset{}.
+\textbf{Dataset.} We follow Algorithm~\ref{alg:dataset-creation} to create dataset \Dataset{}.
 For each code structure, we generate a set of candidate codes and obtain an oracle task for these codes.
 We filter them out if a low-quality task is obtained, supplementing this filtering with an additional inspection step.
 This inspection step is necessary because semantic irregularities (e.g., \DSLIfElse{} with the same \DSLIf{} and \DSLElse{} bodies) can get past the previous filtering step.
 As the compute and implementation efforts are larger for an automatic system that would detect such irregularities, which are easy to spot, we opt for a direct inspection step.
 Figure~\ref{fig-app.experiments.dataset.stats} provides a summary of datasets \Dataset{} for each domain.